nise/mod-videodatabase/readme.md

 * Rename the plugin folder: `mv vi-moodle videodatabase`
 * Now you can add the videodatabase as an activity to your course.
 During this setup you are required to enter the Moodle webservice token.

+---
 # Development
 ## Tools
-Helpful tools for moode development:
+Helpful tools for moodle development:
 * adminer
 * moodle plugin upgradedb (https://moodle.org/plugins/local_upgradedb)
     Unzip it into local/ folder in your Moodle.

 ## Update from github
-* cd to the moodle/mod/videodatabase
+* cd to moodle/mod/videodatabase
 * Update the code: `git fetch --all && git reset --hard origin/master`